Litigation · Civil and Commercial Disputes

 Litigation Matters We Handle

-Our litigation work focuses on disputes involving enforceable legal rights, ownership interests, fiduciary duties, and contractual obligations.
-Each matter is approached with careful attention to procedural strategy, evidentiary requirements, and the practical outcomes available through the courts.
+Our civil law practice focuses on disputes involving enforceable legal rights, ownership interests, fiduciary duties, and breach of contract claims.
+Each matter is approached with attention to procedural strategy, evidentiary requirements, and practical outcomes available through Pennsylvania courts.

 Commercial Litigation